cogment/cogment-doc/src/concepts/glossary.md

 ### Agent

-We usually call agent, non-human [Actors](#actor).
-Agents can use on any sort of decision-making underlying system, able to learn or not.
+We usually call agent any non-human [Actor](#actor).
+Agents can use any sort of decision-making underlying system, able to learn or not.

 ## E